mahfuz225bd/eased-layout/README.md

 ##### Restoring the Focus Style

-Not provided to restore or override the focus styles.
+The `eased-layout` framework not provided features to restore or override the focus styles.
 However, it can be removed to edit downloaded `eased-layout.css` or `eased-layout.min.css`.

 ### Guideline for Designing Semantic Layout